-Teaching (for example, CPD, recruitment and retention) Budgeted cost: £ 5,250
+Teaching (for example, CPD, recruitment and retention) Budgeted cost: £ 7,850

 Activity Evidence that supports this approach Challenge number(s) addressed TA support within classrooms to offer academic and emotional support to pupils.
 To enhance and build strong relationships with pupils and parents.
-Well-evidenced teaching assistant interventions targeted at pupils that require additional support and helps previously low attaining pupils overcome barriers to learning and 'catch-up' with previously higher attaining pupils. https://educationendowmentfoundation.org.uk/educationendowmentfoundation.org.uk/educationevidence/teachinglearning-toolkit/teaching-assistantinterventions 1 and 3 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+Well-evidenced teaching assistant interventions targeted at pupils that require additional support and helps previously low attaining pupils overcome barriers to learning and 'catch-up' with previously higher attaining pupils. https://educationendowmentfoundation. org.uk/education- evidence/teachinglearning- toolkit/teaching-assistantinterventions 1 and 3 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
 Ready, Steady, Phonics Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF All Improve the quality of social and emotional (SEL) learning.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) 4 and 5 who require further phonics support. disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school led tutoring for pupils whose education has been most impacted by the pandemic.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) 4 and 5 interventions) Budgeted cost: £ 6,390 disadvantaged pupils who require further support. impact on pupils, particularly from disadvantaged backgrounds.
+Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school led tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: 5 children - Y3 & Y4
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: 8 children - from Y3 to Y6 Challenge 2

-Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £ 5,250
+Targeted academic support (for example, tutoring, one-to-one support structured

-Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at 2 disadvantaged pupils impact on pupils, particularly from
+Activity Evidence that supports this approach Challenge number(s) addressed Additional reading sessions and support targeted at Reading approaches have a strong evidence base indicating a positive 2